CamerAllan/evm/README.md

-# evm - everything verson manager
+# evm - everything version manager

 ## What is this